r-bota/MetCollectionAPI-Art-Randomizer/README.md

-# MoMa-Art-Randomizer
+# MetCollectionAPI-Art-Randomizer

-Pulls random artwork from the MoMa API.
+Pulls random artwork from the Met Collection API.